Curriculum

 AP World History (10th Elective in place of Honors or College Prep World History II, 1 credit) - This AP World History course will guide motivated students through the steps of the historian, analyzing historical events and types of historical evidence.
 The course highlights the nature of changes and comparisons on the global scene, with Africa, the Americas, Asia, Europe and Oceania all represented.
 The purpose of this course is to develop greater understanding of the evolution of global processes and contacts, in interaction with different types of human societies.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills.
 Key to the course is evaluating these understandings within a biblical perspective of history.
 Periodization and specific themes provide the structure for the course.
 Everyone enrolled in the class is required to take the College Board Advanced Placement World History Examination in May at their own expense ($100).
 Students need departmental approval to enroll.

 United States History (Required, 1 credit, Honors and College Prep) - This 11th grade course will explore the history of the United States from the end of the Revolutionary War to the present.
 Major topics include the development of the United States Constitution and cultural and political changes in the 19th century.
 While part of the first quarter of the course will be set aside for investigating America's origins, the majority of the course will focus on the events of the 20th and 21st centuries.
 In the 20th century, major world events and momentous political and cultural changes will be explored.
-The Cold War will be an area of special focus as students investigate two dominant world views as they competed for world hegemony.
+The Cold War will be an area of special focus as students investigate two dominant worldviews as they competed for world hegemony.
 Reading, critical thinking, and discussion will be integral components of the course as students develop an appreciation for America's heritage.
 Students who wish to take the Honors class will be given more leadership opportunities within class, be asked to complete more outside work for class, and must be approved by the department.

 *US History Honors is eligible to receive dual credit through Colorado Christian University (3 credits).

 AP United States History (11th Elective in place of Honors or College Prep US History, 1 credit) - Major economic, social, political and religious themes from 1492-2008 are covered in this course to prepare the 11th grade student to take the national exam in early May.
 Students in the class are asked to do substantial reading from both primary and secondary sources.
-Speaking, writing and thinking skills are encouraged through class debates/discussions, reaction papers, and book reviews on major historical problems.
+Speaking, writing and thinking skills are encouraged through class discussions, reaction papers, and book reviews on major historical problems.
 In the preceding summer, students read textbook chapters and books to prepare for the class.
 Everyone enrolled in the class is required to take the College Board Advanced Placement United States History Examination in May at their own expense ($100).
 Students need departmental approval to enter.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).